code42/py42/docs/userguides/watchlists.md

 # METHOD 2: add by watchlist type
 from py42.constants import WatchlistType

-# this method will create the DEPARTING_EMPLOYEE watchlist for you if it doesn't already exist
+# this method will create the DEPARTING watchlist for you if it doesn't already exist
-sdk.watchlists.add_included_users_by_watchlist_type(user_ids, WatchlistType.DEPARTING_EMPLOYEE)
+sdk.watchlists.add_included_users_by_watchlist_type(user_ids, WatchlistType.DEPARTING)

 # View your updated watchlist users
 sdk.watchlists.get_all_included_users(watchlist_id)